waylondev/apexflow/README.md

-# ApexFlow - High Performance File Conversion Engine
+# ApexFlow - High Performance Workflow Engine

-ApexFlow is a modern, high-performance file conversion engine built on Kotlin coroutines and Flow API.
-It provides a flexible, extensible architecture for building efficient file conversion workflows.
+ApexFlow is a modern, high-performance workflow engine built on Kotlin coroutines and Flow API.
+It provides a flexible, extensible architecture for building efficient data processing workflows, not limited to file conversion but supporting any type of data flow.

 ## Quick Start